enormandeau/snplift/README.md

 In the process, a proportion of the loci are inevitably lost.
 However, the transfered proportion is very high for genomes with low duplication content and when both genome versions are similar.
-Our test run on real data give a 99.58% tranfers rate.
+Our test run on real data gives a 99.58% tranfers rate.

 **WARNING** Ultimately, the only way to guaranty that all the positions on the